 Data SourceNew Mexico Death Data: Bureau of Vital Records and Health Statistics (BVRHS), New Mexico Department of Health.

-DefinitionDeath rates for the leading causes of death are the number of deaths from each cause per 100,000 New Mexico population, age-adjusted to the U.S. 2000 standard population, and ranked according to the number of deaths.
+DefinitionDeath rates for the leading causes of death are the number of deaths from each cause per 100,000 New Mexico population ranked according to the number of deaths.

 NumeratorNumber of deaths from the specified cause

-How Are We Doing?Heart Disease, the leading cause of death, accounted for 24.7% of all deaths in the state, followed by Malignant Neoplasms (Cancer) at 25.2% and Unintentional Injuries at 8.9%.
+How Are We Doing?Heart Disease, the leading cause of death in 2016, accounted for 20.7% of all deaths in the state, followed by Malignant Neoplasms (Cancer) with 19.5% and Unintentional Injuries at 8.1%.

-Health Program InformationFor information on leading causes of death by county, see the NM-IBIS Community Health Highlights reports by county, here: http://ibis.health.state.nm.us/community/highlight/Selection.html.
+Health Program InformationFor information on leading causes of death by county, visit the "Quick Facts" pages in the NM-IBIS Community Health Highlights reports by county, here: [http://ibis.health.state.nm.us/community/highlight/Selection.html].